aeternity/aesophia/docs/sophia_stdlib.md

 Chain.bytecode_hash : 'c => option(hash)
 ```

-Returns hash of the contract's bytecode (or `None` if it is nonexistent or
+Returns the hash of the contract's bytecode (or `None` if it is nonexistent or
 deployed before FATE2).
 The type `'c` must be instantiated with a contract.
+The
-The charged gas is affine to the size of the serialized bytecode.
+charged gas is affine to the size of the serialized bytecode.

 #### create